experiment322/react-native-challenge/README.md

 ![step-one](/assets/examples/step-one.png)

-The buttons should not do anything if tapped, but should provide feedback.
-The button's content is variable so make sure that users can reach all of them.
+The filter buttons (distance, time, and price) should not trigger any actions when tapped, but they should provide visual feedback to indicate they have been pressed. <u>The button's content is variable so make sure that users can reach all of them</u>.

 ### 2. Intermediate and last level